 - $50.00 per year (valid until one year from the date of purchase)

-Permits should be obtained prior to fishing and can be purchased at the Cashier’s Office during normal business hours.
+Permits should be obtained prior to fishing and can be purchased online or at the Cashier’s Office during normal business hours.

 Individuals fishing in the college ponds must have a valid permit on their person at all times while fishing.
 Anyone fishing without a valid JCC fishing permit will be required to leave the college property.

 Each person fishing on college property is responsible for having a valid inland North Carolina Fishing License, per NC General Statute § 113-270.1B (License required to hunt, fish, or trap; fees set by Wildlife Resources Commission).

 Employees - Employees and retired employees of Johnston Community College may fish at the campus ponds without purchasing a college fishing permit; however, state regulations (NCGS § 113-270.1B) still apply.
 Each employee or retiree may bring one (1) guest.
 Guests will not be required to purchase a college fishing permit; however, they must be accompanied by the employee or retiree.

 General Public - Students and members of the general public may fish at the college by purchasing a permit.

 Individuals fishing in college ponds must park in marked parking spaces.
 Parking on the grass next to the ponds, on the walking track around the large pond, and on the shoulder of Jaguar Drive is prohibited.
 Violation of JCC’s Parking & Traffic Regulations may result in parking fines issued via citation and, potentially, the vehicle being towed from JCC property.